PhoenixofForce/Level_Editor/README.md

 The current version of the filetype does not support comments, blank lines.

 ### Tools
-There are many 5 tools that help you creating maps.
-You can switch between them by using the buttons in the tool bar on top, `Middle Mouse Click` the next tool or `Shift Middle Mouse Click` for the previous Tool.
+There are 5 tools that help you to create maps.
+You can switch between them by using the buttons in the toolbar on top, `Middle Mouse Click` the next tool or `Shift Middle Mouse Click` for the previous Tool.

 #### The Brush Tool
 When used on a tile layer you can brush on textures.
 Drag your mouse while holding left click to place multiple tiles or click one slot to just place one tile.